 With Fontwork you can create graphical text art objects to make your work more attractive.
 There are many different settings for text art objects (line, area, position, size, and more), so you have a large choice.

 Fontwork is available with each component of LibreOffice, but you will notice small differences in the way that each component displays it.

-The Fontwork toolbars

-You can use two different toolbars for creating and editing a Fontwork object.

-Choose either View > Toolbars > Fontwork or View > Toolbars > Drawing.